webplatform/docs/tutorials/using_selectors/index.md

 [[File:usingclassandid_result.jpg]]

 You can try rearranging the lines in your CSS file to show that the order has no effect.
 The class selectors <code>.carrot</code> and <code>.spinach</code> have priority over the tag selector <code>strong</code>.
 The ID selector <code>#first</code> has priority over the class and tag selectors.

 === Exercise questions ===

-* Without changing your HTML file, add a single rule to your CSS file that keeps all the initial letters that same colour as they are now, but makes all the other text in the second paragraph blue:
+* Without changing the HTML file, add a single rule to your CSS file that leaves the initial letters the same color as they are now, but changes all the other text in the second paragraph to blue.
-* Now change the rule you have just added (without changing anything else), to make the first paragraph blue too:
+* Change the rule you just added (without changing anything else), to set the first paragraph to blue.

 == Action: Using pseudo-classes selectors ==

 <ol>
-<li><p>Create an HTML like the following:</p>
+<li><p>Create an HTML page with the following code:</p>

 <syntaxhighlight lang="html5"><!doctype html>
  <html>